-The latest version of the HS entered into force on 1 January 2012.
 It is aligned to today’s security, commercial and technology developments.
 These amendments were largely driven by changes in trade patterns and practices, technological progress, the necessity to clarify descriptions to ensure uniform interpretation, and the need to make provision for specific social and environmental developments and concerns.

 Revised Kyoto Convention

 The revised Kyoto Convention provides for the simplification, harmonisation and modernisation of Customs procedures.
 This Convention contains modern Customs formalities and procedures, harmonised Customs documents for use in international trade and transport, and provides for the use of risk management techniques and the best use of information technology by Customs administrations.

 Trade facilitation concepts such as audit based controls and authorized economic operators are also major elements of the Convention.
 The revised Kyoto Convention is regarded as the blueprint for trade facilitation as it provides simple but efficient procedures and control for import, export, and transit of goods including the movement of passengers and means of transport.

 These assessments produce risk indicator products for use by Customs officials for the purpose of targeting goods and conveyances in our daily work.